humhub/documentation/docs/develop/modules.md

 ### `config.php`

-The `config.php` file enables automatic module loading, event configuration, and the definition of [URL Rules](https://www.yiiframework.com/doc/guide/2.0/en/runtime-routing#creating-rules) and should contain the following attributes:
+The `config.php` can be used to define event handlers, and the definition of [URL Rules](https://www.yiiframework.com/doc/guide/2.0/en/runtime-routing#creating-rules) and consists of the following data:

 - **id** - Unique ID of the module **required**
 - **class** - Namespaced classname of the module class  **required**